9 Main Barriers to Widespread Cryptocurrency Adoption

 Smaller countries like Malta are launching programs to educate the general public, particularly the people who will use blockchain tech on a daily basis, such as government employees.

-Other countries, including Ireland and Australia, are working to create Ph.D.s and other university courses in blockchain technology.
+Other countries, including Ireland and Australia, are working to create Ph.
+D.s and other university courses in blockchain technology.
 They’re also going into schools at an early age to encourage children to spark an interest in programming.
-And companies like ConsenSys are offering crossover courses in the Ethereum blockchain to developers, mathematicians, computer scientists, and enthusiasts from other disciplines who want to explore this new technology.
+Companies like ConsenSys are offering crossover courses in the Ethereum blockchain to developers, mathematicians, computer scientists, and enthusiasts from other disciplines who want to explore this new technology.

-There are also a number of courses online, including free podcasts, and YouTube tutorials.
+There are also a number of courses online, including free podcasts and YouTube tutorials.
 But until we can tighten the narrative, stop selling the emperor’s new clothes, and start on useful education initiatives to provide much-needed clarity, widespread cryptocurrency adoption is still a long way off.

 2. An Overwhelming Amount of Cryptocurrencies

-There’s something like 1,800 cryptocurrencies currently listed on Coinmarketcap.
+There are thousands cryptocurrencies currently listed on Coinmarketcap.
 Not all are created equal, nor intend mass adoption (some are for gamers, others for agriculture, others still for music or art).
 Many of them show extraordinary promise and rock-solid theories, use cases, and community support.
 But there are plenty more companies launching tokens purely to raise funds.

 Until we cut out the useless cryptos and improve interoperability between blockchains, mass cryptocurrency adoption will be hard.
 With so many on offer, how do people with little experience know which ones to buy or whether one will emerge stronger than the rest?